nickbryan/Gimli/README.md

 [![Build Status](https://travis-ci.org/nickbryan/gimli.svg?branch=master)](https://travis-ci.org/nickbryan/gimli)
 [![Coverage Status](https://coveralls.io/repos/github/nickbryan/gimli/badge.svg?branch=master)](https://coveralls.io/github/nickbryan/gimli?branch=master)

-Gimli is a web application for the Go language.
+Gimli is a web application framework for the Go language.
 It aims to be simple and clean, taking inspiration from web frameworks across many languages.

 **Note:** *Gimli is currently in development and should not be used in production.*